Complaint concerning a prohibited practice

 François has to take time off work because his child's daycare is closed due to a plumbing problem.
 His employer threatens to dismiss him.
 If dismissed, François could file a complaint concerning a prohibited practice.
 An employer may not dismiss a worker who is absent from work to fulfil family or parental obligations.

 Filing a complaint

-The worker has 45 days to file a complaint from the day of their dismissal or the sanction.
-In the case of a worker who is forced to retire, or who has a sanction imposed on them after refusing to retire, the time limit is 90 days.
+To be admissible, the complaint must be filed within 45 days of the day of the dismissal or the sanction.
+In the case of a worker who is forced to retire or who has a sanction imposed on them after refusing to retire, the time limit is 90 days.